SolerJapan/Mod2Project/README.md

 the browserRouter, Switch, Route, and Link are imported from react-router-dom the AboutPage and Instructions are both imported from the pages folder

-the app component is declared with propss and an internal state such as isLogginActive:true which is the switch for login and register
+the app component is declared with propss and an internal state such as isLogginActive: and isLoginScreen:, which are both switchs for login and register Active is for switching between login and register while isLoggedIn:, is the switch for the userstat display.
+Users: is also inside which are arrays that carry the user data and information.

 changeState() is the part that handles switch the states back and forth between login and register